noinoiexists/Fibonacci-LFSR/README.md

 The least significant bit at each stage is the output to the bit stream.

 ### Encrypting using LFSR
 The LFSR can be used in the form of a stream cipher.
 The bit stream generated from an LFSR can be used to encrypt data as done in this implementation.
 Every 8 bits from the stream is grouped together and XORed with the corresponding byte from the input plaintext.
 The resultant is printed as hex to ensure portability.
+This cipher is definitely **not** safe.
+An attack is demonstrated below.

 ## Known-Plaintext Attack
 The fact that an LFSR uses a simple linear relation between the state bits and feedback coefficients can be exploited.
 If the register length $`m`$ is assumed to be known, and also the first $`2m`$ bits of the plaintext are known, this powerful attack can be used.
 In fact, even if $`m`$ isn't exactly known, using a modern computer to loop through multiple values to find $`m`$ is quick.